PLSC – Chair’s Welcome Statement

 It’s my pleasure and honor to welcome you to the Department of Plant and Soil Sciences (PLSC) at the University of Delaware.
 Our department includes many dedicated and talented people with expertise ranging from horticulture and landscape design, to environmental soil science, to plant molecular biology and biotechnology.
 The impact of our work is felt regionally, nationally, and internationally, through the success of our students, staff, and faculty.

-: Our students are trained to excel in a wide array of career options related to sustainable landscapes and food production, the environment, soils, and water quality, biotechnology and genomics.
+Undergraduate Programs: Our students are trained to excel in a wide array of career options related to sustainable landscapes and food production, the environment, soils, and water quality, biotechnology and genomics.
 Students with skills in these areas are in high demand, with professional opportunities exceeding the number of graduates.
-We offer two bachelors of science (B.S.) degree programs: Landscape Architecture and Plant Science, with ample freedom to specialize.
+We offer three bachelors of science (B.S.) degree programs: Landscape Architecture, Plant Science, and Sustainable Food Systems, with ample freedom to specialize.

 We have a student-to-faculty ratio of less than four-to-one, providing excellent research and internship opportunities for hands-on learning experiences.
 We know all of our students very well through our classes, advising, and research projects.
 Our academic environment is highly conducive to learning, with well-equipped laboratories, an extensive botanic garden, state-of-the-art greenhouses, computer facilities, and areas for studying and socializing.
 We have affiliations with individuals at major nearby institutions and companies that also provide unique opportunities for learning.
 Recent graduates from our department are in a broad spectrum of careers including positions as landscape architects and designers, laboratory technicians, soil scientists, graduate and post-graduate research scientists, park rangers, golf course superintendents, estate managers, faculty at other universities, greenhouse and nursery production specialists, and agronomists.